rhertzog/distro-tracker/docs/design.rst

 News from Email Messages
 ++++++++++++++++++++++++

-The PTS allows for automatic news creation based on received emails.
+Distro Tracker allows for automatic news creation based on received emails.
 It is necessary to set up the MTA so it pipes received emails which should potentially be turned into news items, to the management command :mod:`distro_tracker.mail.management.commands.tracker_receive_news`.